-An operational Manual, similar to the International SafetyNET Manual, is necessary.
-Due to differences in the structure and operation of the Iridium mobile-satellite system compared with the Inmarsat system generally and SafetyNET in particular, this Manual has been produced to describe the Iridium system and its capability for promulgating MSI and SAR communications.
-This Manual has been prepared with the cooperation of the IHO WWNWS Sub-Committee and the WMO/IOC-JCOMM WWMIWS Committee.
+"Due to differences in the structure and operation of the Iridium mobile-satellite system compared with the Inmarsat system generally and SafetyNET in particular, this Interim Manual has been produced to describe the Iridium system and its capability for promulgating MSI and SAR communications.
+This Interim Manual has been prepared with the cooperation of the IHO WWNWS Sub-Committee and the WMO/IOC-JCOMM WWMIWS Committee.
 This Manual should be read alongside the Joint IMO/WMO/IHO Manual on Maritime Safety Information, in its most recent edition, which provides detailed guidance on MSI and SAR communication composition and promulgation.